We were up early this morning too…to catch yet another sunrise. Those are addictive!!

 The entire town of Skagway is part of the Nat’l Park system.
 In addition to the Visitor Center/museum, etc…there are several houses and historical buildings open for tours.
 Unfortunately, they closed at 5:30 and we ran out of time so didn’t get to go in them.
 We started at the Visitor Center…then went into the museum next door.
 It was very small…but gave a pretty good overview of the gold rush, miners and the Chilkoot Trail.
 After watching the film, the Nat’l Park service buildings were closing so we just walked around town a little bit…darted into the Red Onion Saloon for a quick look, then decided to drive over to Dyea and walk a bit of the Chilkoot Trail before re-boarding the ship.

 After returning to town and returning the rental car, we got back on the ship.
-It had been a wonderful day…but very full and we were exhausted!!!!
+It had been a wonderful day…but very full and after 3 port days in a row, we were exhausted!!!!

 We had not planned to eat in the Dining Room that night as we didn’t ‘plan’ to be back on the ship that early.
-But since we’d missed a night there when we stayed out to see whales on Ketchikan day, we decided to make up for it tonight. 🙂
+But since we’d missed a planned night there (whale watching outside of Ketchikan), we decided to make up for it tonight. 🙂

 What a GOOD decision this was!!!
 Crab legs and Crème Brule were on the menu!!

 After dinner, we just relaxed, unpacked our day packs, etc…and turned our sites on tomorrow.
 Tomorrow we’d be in Glacier Bay.
 We were due to pick up the Nat’l Park Rangers at 6:15…but the Naturalist had told us to be out by 5:30am…It would be ANOTHER very early day as we saw “All Things Alaska”.